texus/texus.github.io/_posts/2015-07-28-string-to-lowercase-compile-time.md

 With the addition of the [constexpr](http://en.cppreference.com/w/cpp/language/constexpr) keyword in c++11 it is possible to calculate the result of function calls on compile time.
 I knew that it was possible to e.g. count the brackets in a string, but I wanted to take things a little bit further, I wanted to change the string.

 I failed at doing this about a year ago, but now that I just updated to gcc 5.2, I decided to give it another shot.

+Update: latest code can be found [in this Gist](https://gist.github.com/texus/8d867996e7a073e1498e8c18d920086c)
 <!--more-->

 The first question that has to be answered is how to return the resulting string.
 On compile time we can't use types like std::string or std::vector and the parameters can't be changed.
-You could use [std::initializer_list](http://en.cppreference.com/w/cpp/utility/initializer_list)&lt;char&gt; as the return type which allows directly constructing an std::string from the lowercase string literal so that you can write code like this (edit: this does not work at compile time, see update).
+You could use [std::initializer_list](http://en.cppreference.com/w/cpp/utility/initializer_list)&lt;char&gt; as the return type which allows directly constructing an std::string from the lowercase string literal (edit: this was not actually working at compile time, see update).
-{% highlight c++ %}
-std::string str{to_lower("TEST")};
-{% endhighlight %}

 But it is not that easy to check the code with static asserts.
-That is why I use a const [std::array](http://en.cppreference.com/w/cpp/container/array)&lt;char, N&gt; as return type in the code below which allows verifying every character at compile time.
+That is why I use an [std::array](http://en.cppreference.com/w/cpp/container/array)&lt;char, N&gt; as return type in the code below which allows verifying every character at compile time.

 The code consists of three functions: one that converts a single character, one helper function that makes the conversion of the string and finally the function that you have to call.
 It was easy to see that I needed to use a variadic template pack expansion to construct the return value in one line, but this was the thing that seemed impossible.
 How do you change an N-character string into N parameters?
 I found the answer when I came across the [std::integer_sequence](http://en.cppreference.com/w/cpp/utility/integer_sequence) type that was added in c++14.
 The std::make\_integer\_sequence will create a sequence of which the first argument is the type and the other arguments are a sequence of numbers from 0 to N-1.
 That was all I needed to get the thing working.
 {% highlight c++ %}